 Understanding Common Cat Health Problems

-As much as fleas are a common problem for cats of all ages, they are especially common on kittens.
+As much as fleas are a common problem for cats of all ages, they are especially common in kittens.
 These little critters are barely visible on the naked eye, however, the spots of black specks in the fur of a kitty indicates this.
 Another sign to look out for is if the kitten keeps on scratching that could eventually lead to hair loss on certain parts of his body.
 Fortunately, fleas are easily treatable and there are topical and organic methods of dealing with the flea.
 There are flea collars available as well.

-A type of a fungal skin infection, “dermatophytosis,” commonly known as ringworm, this is visible through ring-shaped red spots on the skin of a cat.
+A type of fungal skin infection, “dermatophytosis,” commonly known as ringworm, this is visible through ring-shaped red spots on the skin of a cat.
 There are also instances that the ring-shape is in forms of scaly skin spots, hair loss patches, itchy spots, and dandruff.
-If you spot a ringworm in your cat, it is best to visit the vet right away and to extra careful in handling your cat because ringworm is contagious to humans.
+If you spot ringworm in your cat, it is best to visit the vet right away and to extra careful in handling your cat because ringworm is contagious to humans.
 Some ways to help keep your cats be ringworm-free include anti-fungal sprays.

 Cats are very playful and curious.
 Sometimes, these characteristics expose them to harmful parasites such as hookworm, tapeworm, roundworm, and whipworm that can cause health problems.
 Cats that are infected with this parasite often display symptoms of weight loss and diarrhea, as most of the nutrients are being absorbed by the parasites.
 At times, worms may also appear in the fecal matter of some kittens.
 If left untreated, intestinal worms can be life-threatening as it causes dehydration among young cats.